• About

 Makes you want to run out and try, them, right?
 In general, you’re going to enjoy pine cones most if you use the young female cones to infuse flavor into something else.

-Young female pine cones contain some of the same compounds and flavors as pine needles, which are typically what’s used to flavor pine syrup.
-The most common way to use them is in a pine cone syrup made with young pine cones and sugar.
+The most common way to use immature edible pine cones is in a syrup made with young pine cones and sugar.
 Some people call it “jam” and eat the cooked, candied pine cones, while others leave the cones in as decoration but only use the syrup.

 Pine cone syrup is used like honey on bread or waffles as well as for medicinal purposes, like soothing a cough or sore throat.
 Like pine needle syrup and pine needle tea, pine cone syrup may have beneficial effects on respiratory illnesses.